-His teaching is most deeply influenced by his study of the Six Viewpoints with Mary Overlie, the Lucid Body with Fay Simpson, and his ongoing creative research.
-In the classroom, Roger guides emerging artists in the development of an individualized process that is adaptable to a wide range of projects and styles of direction.
-Roger has also taught courses in movement for the stage, acting through song, musical theatre scene study, music theatre dance, and collaborative devising process at Marymount Manhattan College, the University of the Arts Summer Institute, and NYC's Professional Performing Arts School.
+Ellis teaches courses in music theatre and dance through the lens of experimental theatre theory, practice, and improvisation.
+Ellis’ teaching is influenced by their study of the Six Viewpoints with Mary Overlie, the Lucid Body with Fay Simpson, and Developmental Technique with Erika Berland and Wendell Beavers.
+In the classroom, Ellis guides emerging artists in the development of sustainable artistic practices that balance autonomy and collaboration.
+Ellis has also taught courses in movement for the stage, acting through song, musical theatre scene study, music theatre dance, and collaborative devising process at Marymount Manhattan College, the University of the Arts Summer Institute, NYC’s Professional Performing Arts School, and Lucid Body Institute, NYC.

-Roger’s research centers on physical inquiry and embodiment practice as applied to performance pedagogy.
-He will co-present a workshop entitled Towards A Physical Dramaturgy of August Wilson at the August Wilson Society’s 2020 Colloquium.
-He holds a Master of Fine Arts degree in Musical Theatre from San Diego State University and is a proud member of Actors' Equity Association, the Stage Directors and Choreographers Society (Associate), The National Alliance of Acting Teachers, and the Association of Theatre Movement Educators.
-He is the recipient of the National Alliance of Acting Teachers' Earle Gister Fellowship (2019).
+Ellis’ research arcs connections between trauma studies, physical inquiry, embodiment practice, contemporary performance, and new media.
+Roger holds a Master of Fine Arts degree in Musical Theatre from San Diego State University and is a member of Actors’ Equity Association, the Stage Directors and Choreographers Society (Associate), and The National Alliance of Acting Teachers.
+Roger is the recipient of the National Alliance of Acting Teachers’ Earle Gister Fellowship (2019).